15 May 2012

 Put all the ingredients for the pesto in a food processor and blitz to a coarse, runny paste.

 Put a ridged griddle pan on the stove to heat up.
-Cut the courgettes on an angle into 1/2 cm-thick slices.
+Cut the courgette on an angle into 1/2 cm-thick slices.
 Toss them in two tablespoons of olive oil, season and grill for three to four minutes, turning once, until tender but not limp.

 .

-Brush the mackerel fillets with the remaining oil and season generously. grill them, skin-side down to begin with, on the griddle pan for three or four minutes, turning once.
+Brush the fish fillets with the remaining oil and season generously. grill them, skin-side down to begin with, on the griddle pan for three or four minutes, turning once.
 As soon as the fish is cooked, drizzle over the remaining lemon juice.

 Follow me on Instagram: peterschoenmaker7.
 And have a look at my Kindle book 'Breakfast in Gascony' on Amazon.